SSAKTHIVELMURUGAN/reactfolio/README.md

 ## Description

 This project is a dynamic portfolio application built using React.js, designed to showcase projects and skills.
-It includes a robust DevOps pipeline for seamless deployment and automation using AWS services and containerization technologies.
+Initially, this is not my own coded app; it utilizes a React template to gain hands-on experience in the role of DevOps within a React application.
+The portfolio includes a robust DevOps pipeline for seamless deployment and automation using AWS services and containerization technologies.
 ## Key Features

 - **Dynamic Portfolio**: Built with React.js to display projects and skills dynamically.